 John “Jake” M. Krattiger

-He is admitted to practice in the Oklahoma Supreme Court, all Oklahoma District Courts, as well as the United States District Courts for the Western, Northern, and Eastern Districts of Oklahoma and the United States District Court for the District of Colorado.
-He is also a member of the Defenses Research Institute.
+He is admitted to practice in the Oklahoma Supreme Court, all Oklahoma District Courts, as well as the United States District Courts for the Western, Northern, and Eastern Districts of Oklahoma, the United States District Court for the District of Colorado, and the United States Tenth Circuit Court of Appeals.